-- the valence lists of the phrase are empty, - the COMPS and the SPR lists of the head-daughter are empty, - the SUBJ list of the head-daughter contains exactly one element, which is identical with the nonhead-daughter.
+- the PHON value of the phrase starts with that of the non-head daughter, - the valence lists of the phrase (SUBJ, SPR, COMPS) are empty, - the COMPS and the SPR lists of the head-daughter are empty, - the SUBJ list of the head-daughter contains exactly one element, which is identical with the nonhead-daughter.

-Head-Complement Structure In every head-subject structure,
+Head-Complement Structure In every head-complement structure,

-- the COMPS ist of the phrase are empty, - the SUBJ and the SPR lists of the head-daughter are identical with those of the phrase, - the COMPS list of the head-daughter is non-empty and its elements are identical with the nonhead-daughters.
+- the PHON value of the phrase starts with that of the head daughter, - the COMPS ist of the phrase is empty, - the SUBJ and the SPR lists of the head-daughter are identical with those of the phrase, - the COMPS list of the head-daughter is non-empty and its elements are identical with the nonhead-daughters.